A Mini Tour of Turkey

-September saw us set off for a short tour of Turkey, a new destination for me, and one I knew little about.
+September saw us set off for a two week tour of Turkey, a new destination for me, and one I knew little about.
 The more research I did the more I realised how much there is to this fascinating country.
-We had just two weeks and wanted to combine sightseeing, relaxation and some city exploration all the while photographing and eating our way across the country.
-Two weeks gave us time to just scratch the surface – here’s our Turkish tour itinerary…
+We had just two weeks and wanted to combine sightseeing, relaxation and city exploration all the while photographing and eating our way around the country.
+Two weeks gave us time to just scratch the surface.
+Here’s the itinerary for our tour of Turkey.

-From Pamukkale we travelled down to the coast at Bodrum – another bus journey but this time only 4.5 hours and in daylight which meant we could take in some of Turkey’s scenery en-route.
+From Pamukkale we travelled down to the coast to Bodrum – another bus journey but this time only 4.5 hours and in daylight which meant we could take in some of Turkey’s scenery en-route.
 We had five nights in Bodrum and a chance to kick back and relax.
-We also spent time wandering the town searching out little bars, a day on a boat and a day in the hospital.
+We spent our time wandering the town searching out little bars and cafes, a day on a boat and a day in the hospital.
 Best laid plans…

 From Bodrum we flew back to where we arrived; Istanbul was the destination for our last two nights.
-We crammed a lot into two days; The Hagia Sophia and Blue Mosque, the curiously creepy Basilica Cistern, a boat trip on the Bosphorus, a morning at Topkapi Palace – which wasn’t nearly enough, The hectic Spice Bazaar and the bustling Grand Bazaar as well as general wanderings and explorations.
+A lot was crammed into two days.
+We explored The Hagia Sophia and Blue Mosque, the curiously creepy Basilica Cistern, and took a boat trip on the Bosphorus.
+A morning spent at Topkapi Palace wasn’t nearly long enough and the hectic Spice Bazaar and Grand Bazaar were an assault on the senses.
+We dived into some delicious sweet treats while exploring Istanbul’s sweet side and enjoyed general wanderings and explorations.

-This is the route we took – straight lines are flights, wiggly lines are road routes.
+Here’s our route for our mini tour of Turkey.
+Straight lines are flights, wiggly lines are road routes.